Phuture-Finance/phuture-subgraph/README.md

 ### Events processing

-To track events from the blockchain we should define these events in the subgraph configuration file, where we specify abi files and events structure, also we need to set the address of smart-contract and the block start number to start scanning the blockchain.
+To track events from the blockchain you should define these events in the subgraph configuration file, where you specify abi files and events structure, also you need to set the address of smart-contract and the block start number to start scanning the blockchain.

-Example of `bugraph.template.yaml`:
+Example of `subgraph.template.yaml`:

 ```yaml
   - kind: ethereum/contract